Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   #### Processing for PBI

-  This activity executes a [USQL script](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/scripts/datafactory/scripts_blob/hcadfstreamforpbi.usql?token=AKE1nQUfc7i_H4bsc357cDbrlwXNGm1Xks5ZL9F3wA%3D%3D) located in the Azure Storage account and accepts two parameters - *inputFile* and *outputFile*.
+  This activity executes a [USQL script](https://github.com/Azure/cortana-intelligence-population-health-management/raw/master/ManualDeploymentGuide/scripts/datafactory/scripts_blob/hcadfstreamforpbi.usql) located in the Azure Storage account and accepts two parameters - *inputFile* and *outputFile*.
 You can learn more about the parameters and the exact work going on internally, but the effect is to create data for visualization, and output the results of that work to a single output file for the 15 minute window this activity should cover.

   #### Appending

-  This activity executes a [USQL script](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/scripts/datafactory/scripts_blob/hcadfstreamappend.usql?token=AKE1nTvBM3CuJdJEy5De65f8fwLfk3ceks5ZL9GPwA%3D%3D) located in the Azure Storage account and does not accept any input parameters.
+  This activity executes a [USQL script](https://github.com/Azure/cortana-intelligence-population-health-management/raw/master/ManualDeploymentGuide/scripts/datafactory/scripts_blob/hcadfstreamappend.usql) located in the Azure Storage account and does not accept any input parameters.
 This activity in effect appends the data created for visualization above to the historic visualization data, and output the latest records to a single output file.

   #### Activity Period

   Every pipeline has an activity period associated with it.
 This is the period in time in which the pipeline should be actively processing data.
 Those time stamps are in the properties *start* and *end* located at the bottom of the pipeline editor.
 These times are in UTC.
-In the json for pipeline provided [here](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/scripts/datafactoryobjects/pipeline.json?token=AKE1nYHRlMg2NTSOs1bUixLHDS2yiPhiks5ZMeqywA%3D%3D) the start and end are listed as such -
+In the json for pipeline provided [here](https://github.com/Azure/cortana-intelligence-population-health-management/raw/master/ManualDeploymentGuide/scripts/datafactoryobjects/pipeline.json) the start and end are listed as such -
-  "start": "2017-05-20T10:00:00Z",
+  "start": "2017-mm-ddT10:00:00Z",
-  "end": "2017-05-30T18:51:55Z",
+  "end": "2017-mm-ddT19:51:55Z",
-  Set the *start* property to the time right now, and set the *end* property to 1 week from now.
+  **The mm and dd in these strings need to be replaced by month and date.** Set the *start* property to the time right now, and set the *end* property to 1 week from now. e.g. If you were starting the Data Factory on August 18th, the start and end could be entered as -
+  "start": "2017-08-18T10:00:00Z",
+  "end": "2017-08-24T19:51:55Z",
   This will ensure that your data factory will not be producing data over too long a period of time and we do that only because the [data generator](#gen) (which you set up earlier and should be running) will not run infinitely.

   Once you have updated the *start* and *end* properties ***you should now click the *Deploy* button at the top of the blade***.